 Benzene can be produced from pyrolysis gasoline (pygas) in the steam cracking of naphtha, gasoil or condensates to make olefins.
 Another source is the selective disproportionation of toluene (TDP) where benzene is co-produced in a paraxylene (PX)-rich xylenes stream.
-A third, albeit high-cost, route is the hydrodealkylation (HDA) of toluene.
-In Asia, HDA plants are mostly not running this year because of expensive hydrogen feedstock and supply glut in benzene.
+A third, albeit high cost, route is the hydrodealkylation (HDA) of toluene.
+In Asia, HDA plants are mostly not running this year because of expensive hydrogen feedstock and the supply glut in benzene.

 Sample issue >>

 |Download the listing here >>|